NeurodataWithoutBorders/nwb_hackathons/HCK05_2018_Berkeley/projects/ZMBBI/Readme.md

 <!-- For information on how to write GitHub .md files see https://guides.github.com/features/mastering-markdown/ -->

-# Write full project title here
+# NWB Camera Capture code

 ## Key Investigators